Protecting Your Children

 Working with a Rhode Island Attorney

 Custody cases involving sensitive medical decisions can be incredibly taxing on all involved.
-Assalone & Associates is committed to fighting for your custody rights in court with zeal and compassion.
+Assalone Lombardi, LLC is committed to fighting for your custody rights in court with zeal and compassion.

 Contact our Rhode Island attorneys today at (401) 589-5599 or visit us online to schedule a consultation.